Ask most guys about eating tofu, and they’ll say, “won’t that raise your estrogen levels?”

 The 3 main ones are (try to remember them, I mention them later on):

 Certain plants, like soy, contain isoflavones, which act as phytoestrogens (essentially an imitation estrogen) in mammals.

 While they’re not the exact same as those main 3 estrogens, they can activate the same estrogen receptors and have an impact on our endocrine systems.

 The question is, what impact can and do they have?

-Most Soy Studies Have Been Done on Women
+Most Soy and Estrogen Studies Are Done on Women

-I assume most guys are like me, and totally oblivious that the main interest around soy raising estrogen levels isn’t about growing breasts, but actually cancer prevention and estrogen therapy.
+I assume many guys are like me, and totally oblivious that the main interest around soy raising estrogen levels isn’t about growing breasts, but actually cancer prevention and estrogen therapy.

 Most studies around this topic have been done with women so far.